Heungbin-Oh/airbnb-clone-backend/readme.md

 ### Challenges:

-Initially, I did not know about Django's ORM.
+At first, I did not use Django's ORM features.
 Once I discovered ORM features, the code became much cleaner, so that there was no need to create 5 bridge tables.

 ### Future Improvements: